Overview

 The Web UI connects to the backup server via gRPC.
 Configure the server address using environment variables:

-export BACKUP_GRPC_ADDRESS=localhost:50051
+export BACKUP_GRPC_ADDRESS=backup-server.example.com:50051

 Features